insightfinder/InsightAgent/logStreaming/README.md

 ```
 ./deployment/install.sh -i PROJECT_NAME -u INSIGHTFINDER_USER_NAME -k LICENSE_KEY -s 1 -r 1 -t logStreaming
 ```
-Note: If running from a different server, add the -w SERVER_NAME option.

 ## Configure the td-agent to find and monitor the log files you wish to integrate.